Falabella Logo

 Falabella Logo 2001

-With the advent of the 21st century, the Falabella chain of stores has acquired a new logo similar to the previous one.
-The designers slightly increased the slant of the letters to the right side, removed the serifs, and changed the “f” to form a long curving line.
+In the 21st century, the Falabella chain of stores adopted a new logo similar to the previous one.
+The designers slightly increased the slant of the letters to the right, removed the serifs, and changed the “f” to a long, curving line.
 Because of the pointed ends, the “f” resembled a sword or dagger with a large handle.

 2002 – 2007